tomhoover/guide-programming-fundamentals-in-python/guide.md

 ##Running Python for the first time

 Here is a GIF demonstrating how to run your first python program.
-Feel free to either skip down and read the steps in the text below or take a look at the GIF first.
+Feel free to either skip down and read the steps in the text below.

 ![](http://i.imgur.com/kDyVy2I.gif)